 M.1909 Koppel (Belt) und

-The M.1895 Koppelschloß was constructed of one piece bright brass and bright brass with a separate nickel emblem soldered on.
+The M.1895 Koppelschloß (belt buckle) came in two version, one constructed of one-piece bright brass and one came bright brass with a separate nickel emblem soldered on.

 The M.1916 Koppelschloß was changed to stamped steel that was zinc plated and matte painted Feldgrau.

-For members of IR63, the Koppel shall be made of leather and should have an adjustment tongue.
-Black belts and belts with the smooth side out are allowed, but the preferred type is made with the rough side out and oiled to a medium brown.
+For members of IR63, the Koppel shall be made of leather, rough side out.
+Belts shall be natural oiled to a medium brown or dyed black.
+Black belts with the smooth side out are not allowed.
 The Koppelschloß shall be stamped steel and painted a proper Feldgrau and may or may not have the leather tabs.
-The M.1895 bright brass Koppelschlösser are not recommended for use at GWA/late war combat events, but if they are they must be painted Feldgrau.
+The M.1895 bright brass Koppelschlösser are not allowed for use at GWA/late war combat events.
+Belts and buckles shall be properly maintained, including re-painting when necessary.

 How to "Operate" German Belts

 From time to time, this little detail causes some serious confusion to those who have not previously seen this type of belt.
 Here is the clearest illustration we can offer.

 Notes on blackening leather:

 In 1915 order came down that all leather was too be blackened.
 This was expected to be done by the soldiers themselves and was not part of the production process.
 Therefore, depending on availability of materials to do the blackening, this was not always done.
 There has been an ongoing debate since WWI reenacting began on how universal blackening was - and the debate continues.